Understand

 - large, fresh-squeezed fruit juice, around 500VT

-[edit]The traditional dish which you will most likely be offered once during your stay is a root vegetable cake called lap lap.
-Essentially this is either manioc (cassava), sweet potato, taro or yam shaved into the middle of a banana leaf with island cabbage and sometimes a chicken wing on top.
+- Lap lap: the traditional dish which you will most likely be offered once during your stay is a root vegetable cake called lap lap.
+Essentially this is shaved into the middle of a banana leaf with island cabbage and sometimes a chicken wing on top.
 This is all wrapped up into a flat package and then cooked in hot stones underground till it all melts together into a cake.
-The best place to pick up some of this is at the food market in the town centre and should cost you about 100 VT.
+The best place to buy some is at the food market in the town centre, where it should cost about 100 VT.

-[edit]As you may expect from an island nation, seafood is a common option and the quality is generally excellent.
-Reef fish are commonly found in restaurants, along with many varieties of prawns, lobster and the delectable coconut crab.
+- Seafood: As you may expect from an island nation, seafood is a common option and the quality is generally excellent.
+Reef fish are commonly found in restaurants, along with many varieties of prawns and lobster.
+Snapper, known as poulet fish (literally "chicken fish"), is particularly common.

 Drink